nschorgh/CaveXML/cavexml.md

 UISIC field [CA56](http://www.uisic.uis-speleo.org/exchange/atendefn.html#56)

 **\<vertical-extent\>**  *ExtendedUnsignedInteger, maxOccurs=1*
 The overall vertical distance in meters between the highest and lowest known point of the cave or karst feature, expressed as an unsigned value.
 (Sometimes vertical extent is defined as the vertical distance between the highest and lowest survey station.)
-The vertical extent must be rounded to the nearest meter.
+The vertical extent must be rounded to the nearest whole meter.
 Symbols ~ and > are allowed in front of the number.
 Symbol + is allowed after the number.
 UISIC field [CA511](http://www.uisic.uis-speleo.org/exchange/atendefn.html#511)

 **\<number-of-entrances\>**  *ExtendedUnsignedInteger, maxOccurs=1*
 The total number of entrances to the cave, whether they are numbered or not.
-Normally provided only if there is more than one entrance.
-This is usually a positive integer, but expressions such as \>5, 10+, and ~100 are allowed.
+This is usually a positive integer, but expressions such as \>5, 10+, and ~100 are allowed, where "10+" means "ten or more", whereas ">5" means "more than five".
 UISIC field [CA9](http://www.uisic.uis-speleo.org/exchange/atendefn.html#9)

 **\<map-link\>**  *anyURI*
 A Uniform Resource Identifier (URI) that points to a map of the cave, in form of an image or in form of geospatial data.
 A common type of entry for [map-link] is a Uniform Resource Locator (URL) that points to a cave map on the internet, e.g., http://www.mexicancaves.org/maps/1944.pdf.
 The only syntactic restriction is the exclusion of certain special characters that are not allowed in URIs.
-Items that belong in this field are single-page maps and digital (geometric) survey data.
+Items that belong in this field are single-page maps and digital (geospatial) survey data.
 Items that do *not* belong in this field are URIs to multi-page documents, articles that contain maps (these belong to [reference]), and maps of cave entrance locations.

 **\<rock-type\>**  *controlled vocabulary*
 Type(s) of rock in which the cave or karst feature is formed from, selected from a pre-defined list of options.